VikSn0w/YouFetch/README.md

 ---
 ## Changelog
-Now you can choose the bitrate of your audio file
 ### 3.0.0
   * Now you can choose the bitrate of your audio file
   * Fixed some bugs